 C-c C-w or

-, s r if you are using Spacemacs), and notice
+, s r if you are using Spacemacs), and notice that

-incubate.org shows as a destination.
+incubate.org shows this as

-tasks.org (which will show on my agenda):
+tasks.org file (which will show on my agenda):

 (setq org-refile-targets '((org-default-incubate-file :level .
 0) (org-default-tasks-file :level .
 0)))